-Veeam Announces Backup-as-a-Service for Microsoft 365 and Microsoft Azure
+Veeam Announces Backup-As-A-Service For Microsoft 365 And Microsoft Azure

+New offerings bring the power and reliability of Veeam for backup and recovery with increased management and deployment flexibility.

-(MENAFN- Procre8) DUBAI, UAE, October 5, 2023: Veeam® Software, the leader in Data Protection and Ransomware Recovery, today announced two new offerings which combine the confidence and reliability of Veeam’s backup and restore capabilities with the ease-of-use of Backup-as-a-Service (BaaS).
+DUBAI, UAE: Veeam® Software, the leader in Data Protection and Ransomware Recovery, today announced two new offerings which combine the confidence and reliability of Veeam's backup and restore capabilities with the ease-of-use of Backup-as-a-Service (BaaS).
 Cirrus by Veeam, which is available today for Microsoft 365 and Microsoft Azure customers, provides a simple, flexible, reliable and powerful BaaS offering.
 It gives companies the option of simplifying the management and administration of their backup operations with all the resiliency of Veeam technology.

 Veeam will launch a new, enhanced version of the BaaS offering in Q1 2024, available through Veeam service providers, the Microsoft Azure marketplace, and Veeam's online store.